Rumen

-The rumen, also known as a paunch, is the largest stomach compartment in ruminants and the larger part of the reticulorumen, which is the first chamber in the alimentary canal of ruminant animals.
-The rumen's microbial favoring environment allows it to serve as the primary site for microbial fermentation of ingested feed.
-The smaller part of the reticulorumen is the reticulum, which is fully continuous with the rumen, but differs from it with regard to the texture of its lining.
+The rumen, also known as a paunch, is the largest stomach compartment in ruminants.
+The rumen and the reticulum make up the reticulorumen in ruminant animals.
+The diverse microbial communities in the rumen allows it to serve as the primary site for microbial fermentation of ingested feed, which is often fiber-rich roughage typically indigestible by mammalian digestive systems.
+The rumen is known for containing unique microbial networks within its multiple sac compartments to break down nutrients into usable energy and fatty acids.

 Brief anatomy

-The rumen is composed of several muscular sacs, the cranial sac, ventral sac, ventral blindsac, and reticulum.
+The rumen is composed of five muscular sacs: cranial sac, ventral sac, dorsal sac, caudodorsal sac, and caudoventral blind sac.
+Each of these areas contain unique microbial communities, environments, and physical abilities that influence digestion.

+The outer lining of the rumen, known as the epithelium, serves as a protective layer and contributes to the metabolic processing of fermentation products.

-The lining of the rumen wall is covered in small fingerlike projections called papillae, which are flattened, approximately 5mm in length and 3mm wide in cattle.
+The inner lining of the rumen wall is covered in small fingerlike projections called papillae, which aid in nutrient absorption.
 The reticulum is lined with ridges that form a hexagonal honeycomb pattern.
-The ridges are approximately 0.1–0.2mm wide and are raised 5mm above the reticulum wall.
-The hexagons in the reticulum are approximately 2–5 cm wide in cattle.
-These features increase the surface area of the reticulorumen wall, facilitating the absorption of volatile fatty acids.
-Despite the differences in the texture of the lining of the two parts of the reticulorumen, it represents one functional space.
+These features increase the surface area of the reticulorumen wall, facilitating the absorption of volatile fatty acids and capture of smaller digesta particles.

+The rumen and the reticulum differ with regard to the makeup of the lining but account for approximately 80% of total ruminant stomach volume.

 Digestion

-Digestion in the reticulorumen is a complex process.
-Digestion occurs through fermentation by microbes in the reticulorumen rather than the animal per se.
-The reticulorumen is one of the few organs present in animals in which digestion of cellulose and other recalcitrant carbohydrates can proceed to any appreciable degree.